 Car Hire Bangkok Airport - Compare Multiple Suppliers Online

 Hiring a rental car in Bangkok gives you the flexibility to explore areas around the capital in air-conditioned comfort, with the added bonus of saving you the hassle of negotiating with local touts.
-Use Bangkok’s tollways to reach destinations like Rama V'4 Summer Palace in no time.
+Use the tollways to reach destinations like Rama V'4 Summer Palace in no time.
 Discover the cultural gems which lie on the doorstep of the Big Mango in your own time.
-Remember Hua Hin is approx 3 hours drive from Bangkok and should be considered as a relaxing alternative to busy Bangkok.
+Remember Hua Hin is approx 3 hours drive from Bangkok and should be considered as a relaxing alternative to the busy city.

 Over the years the customer service team at CarHireThailand.co.uk have gained a wealth of experience in arranging car rental and has established itself as the leader in this niche market.
 Join the league of loyal customer by booking with us today.
-Explore Bangkok’s nearby attractions in a 7 SUV Fortuner or book the Toyota minibus that will seat 10 or 12 passengers.
+Explore nearby attractions in a 7 SUV Fortuner or book the Toyota minibus that will seat 10 or 12 passengers.
 We also have a good range of 5 & 6 seats and 2/4 door pickups available from Bangkok airport and downtown depots with an optional delivery service.
 Free within the delivery zone, normally 3kms.
-Simply enter your car hire Bangkok booking dates into the above booking engine and be amazed at our exclusive attractive prices.
+Simply enter your booking dates into the above booking engine and be amazed at our exclusive attractive prices.

-In Thailand’s capital of Bangkok, one will see golden palaces, floating markets, and majestic porcelain-laid spires.
+In Thailand’s capital one will see golden palaces, floating markets, and majestic porcelain-laid spires.
 You can take in the Pratunam and Siam Squares for some premium shopping.
 Afterwards you can feel free to unwind in the European-style gardens of Dusit.
 Thon Buri is home to the magnificent Wat Arun temple.
 If you venture over to Phra Nakhon, you can see the Wat Pho Temple, and the world-famous Reclining Buddha.
 It is with a doubt, one of Asia's most cosmopolitan cities.
 It boasts authentic canals, busy markets and a vibrant nightlife.

 Historically, Damnoenssaduak was actually the name given to the canal that was dug in the reign of King Rama IV by the military and the people of Samutsakorn, Rajburi and Samutsongkram province’s.
 In those days, without canals and rivers, transportation was just about non-existent.
 King Rama IV had great concern for the country's future economic growth.
 He had the canal dug in order to connect the Taachin River in Samutsakorn Province with the Maklong River in Samutsongkram Province.